 Mastering maths means pupils of all ages acquiring a deep, long-term, secure and adaptable understanding of the subject.
 The phrase ‘teaching for mastery’ describes the elements of classroom practice and school organisation that combine to give pupils the best chances of mastering maths.
 Achieving mastery means acquiring a solid enough understanding of the maths that’s been taught to enable pupils to move on to more advanced material.

-The National Centre for Excellence in Teaching Mathematics (NCETM) have identified four main principles for teaching a mastery approach:
+The National Centre for Excellence in Teaching Mathematics (NCETM) have identified The Five Big Ideas for teaching a mastery approach:

 - Mathematical thinking

 - Representation and structure

 This diagram shows a school’s journey towards mastery.